harshsingh-24/spam-classifier/README.md

 <h2> :floppy_disk: Project Files Description</h2>

-<p>This Project includes 1 executable file, 3 text files as well as 2 directories for training and testing purposes.
+<p>This Project includes 1 executable file and 2 output files.
 The description is as follows: </p>
 <h4>Executable Files:</h4>
 <ul>
   <li><b>spam-classifier-optimized.ipynb</b> - A  Jupyter Notebook consisiting of all the functions required for training, testing and classification of the emails.
 Includes all functions required for classification operations.</li>